 As attendance and punctuality is so important to us, we cannot be complacent where there are instances of unacceptable, low pupil attendance, or if pupils are regularly late to school.

 Birmingham Education Authority is keen that we adopt measures and involve external agencies if the level of attendance requires us to do so.
-A computer generates reports termly and letters are sent to all parents where attendance is below 90%.
+Attendance is monitored half-termly and letters are sent to all parents where attendance is below 90%.

 If there is not an improvement in attendance then you may be asked to come into school for a formal meeting to discuss the matter further as part of the FastTrack to Attendance process.
 Continued unauthorised absences could then result in a penalty notice being issued by the Education Legal Intervention Team (ELIT) and in some cases legal action being taken.